Once upon a time, in a

-Kneeling down to get a better look at it, she saw that the light was coming from a small piece of machinery in the shape of a knife with a long and jagged blade.
+She knelt down to get a better look at it.
+The light was coming from a small piece of machinery with a long and jagged blade.
 Each of the blade's metal spikes were covered in dried blood.
 Picking it up and wiping a thick layer of soot off the top, she recognised it instantly: a tracking device.
-It was shattered beyond repair, with ripped wires jutting out of it and a ring of red, flashing warning lights lit up around its handle.
+It was shattered beyond repair, with ripped wires jutting out of it and a ring of red warning lights flashing.

-"You seem very sceptical."
-Gwen took a drink from her Ye Olde WKD.
+"Why so skeptical?"
+Gwen took a drink from her Ye Olde Coke.

 Once there was a safe distance between the dragon and the town, Odysseus turned to the old woman.
 "You!
 You knew this was going to happen.
 You knew it was going to kidnap a princess.
 How?"

 The old woman shrugged.
 "Isn't that usually how these fairytales go?"